unoplatform/uno/doc/articles/concepts/overview/why-uno-platform.md

 ## Hosting-based extensions for everything an app needs (HTTP, Serialization, Configuration, etc)

-Uno.Extensions is built on top of Microsoft.Extensions to setup and create a host for your application that can be used to access services for Logging, Configuration, Serialization, Http and your own custom services.
+Uno.Extensions is built on top of Microsoft.Extensions to setup and create a host for your application that can be used to access services for Logging, Configuration, Serialization, Http, and your own custom services.

 ## Navigation

 As part of Uno.Extensions, Navigation provides a consistent abstraction for navigating within an application.
-Whether it is navigating to a new page, switching tabs or opening a dialog, navigation can be initiated from code-behind, XAML or from within a ViewModel.
+Whether it is navigating to a new page, switching tabs, or opening a dialog, navigation can be initiated from code-behind, XAML, or from within a ViewModel.

 ## Authentication

 Uno.Extensions Authentication is a provider-based authentication service that can be used to authenticate users of an application.
-It has built-in support for Microsoft Entra ID (formerly Azure AD), OpenIDConnect, Web and Custom.
+It has built-in support for Microsoft Entra ID (formerly Azure AD), OpenIDConnect, Web, and Custom.

 ## Skia drawing

 The Uno Platform provides access to SkiaSharp as a render canvas for your app, enabling rich support to fine grained drawing primitives.
-Uno Platform also uses SkiaSharp to render the UI for Gtk/WPF/Framebuffer apps.
+Uno Platform also uses SkiaSharp to render the UI for Gtk, WPF, and FrameBuffer apps.

 ## Animations: Beyond storyboards, access to Lottie and Rive